Woman wanted after Atlanta Wendy’s burns in shooting protest

 The officers spoke to Brooks, who was Black, for more than 40 minutes, but things quickly turned violent when they tried to handcuff him, according to body camera video.

 An autopsy found Brooks was shot twice in the back.
-Garrett Rolfe was fired from the police department immediately after the shooting and is charged with felony murder.
-The 27-year-old Rolfe is white.
+Garrett Rolfe was fired from the police department immediately after the shooting and was charged Wednesday with felony murder.
+Rolfe, 27, is white.

 Protesters gathered the night after Brooks was killed, breaking the windows in the restaurant before the fire was set.